Neurotoma saltuum - Social Pear Spinner

 Males are lighter and have the face and forward parts of the frons yellow with the genae more or less black.
 The abdomen is often an orangey-brown colour.

-Larvae feed in communal webs of up to 60 individuals on woody members of the rosaceae family.
+Neurotoma saltuum larvae feed in communal webs of up to 60 individuals on woody members of the rosaceae family.

 Size: Male: 9 - 12mm, Female: 10 - 14mm

 Flight period: May to June

 Plant associations: Rosaceae (rosaceous plants) including Pyrus communis (pear), Crataegus spp. (hawthorns), Prunus spp. (blackthorns), Mespilus spp. (medlars), and Cotoneaster spp. (cotoneasters).

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London